-- ECUs may be lacking the necessary resources to function as designated.
-These insufficient resources could include limited CPU or RAM inadequate for performance of public key cryptography; a lack of sufficient storage to undo installation of bad software; or a location on a low-speed network (e.g., LIN). - ECUs may reside on different network segments, and may not be able to directly reach each other, requiring a gateway to facilitate communication. - A user may replace OEM-installed ECUs with aftermarket ECUs. - A vehicle may be able to download only a limited amount of data via a cellular channel due to limits on a data plan. - A system may lack sufficient power to download or install software updates. - Vehicles may be offline for extended periods of time, thus missing required updates (e.g., key rotations). - OEMs may be unwilling to implement costly security or hardware requirements.
+- ECUs can be lacking the necessary resources to function as designated.
+These insufficient resources could include limited CPU or RAM inadequate for performance of public key cryptography; a lack of sufficient storage to undo installation of bad software; or a location on a low-speed network (e.g., LIN). - ECUs can reside on different network segments, and cannot directly reach each other, requiring a gateway to facilitate communication. - A user can replace OEM-installed ECUs with aftermarket ECUs. - A vehicle can download only a limited amount of data via a cellular channel (e.g. due to limits on a data plan). - A system can lack sufficient power to download or install software updates.Vehicles can be offline for extended periods of time, thus missing required - updates (e.g., key rotations). - OEMs can be unwilling to implement costly security or hardware requirements.